nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/NICE_DCV_Setup.md

 successful login with the client or browser.
 You can then use the application launcher to start an application.
-You can also launch the terminal application by right-clicking on the desktop and selecting
+You can also launch the terminal application by right-clicking on the desktop and selecting "Konsole".
-\"Konsole\".
 This will give you access to the NeSI software stack that includes various [visualisation software solutions](https://support.nesi.org.nz/knowledge/articles/360000700295/en-gb?brand_id=30406&return_to=%2Fhc%2Fen-gb%2Farticles%2F360000700295).